Zap-09/Imgcon/README.md

 -d takes a folder path and finds all the image files in that folder(Not sub folder) and converts them.

-If you want to inclue subfolders as well use: <br>
+If you want to include subfolders as well use: <br>

 `imgcon -sd "path_to_your_folder" -e webp -o converted`

 This will find all the images in that folder and sub folders.

-There are more flags for seasific file type that you can file by using <br>
+There are more flags for specific file type that you can file by using <br>
 `imgcon --help`